Zrips/CMILib/README.md

 You're free to clone and make a pull request to offer bug fixes and/or suggestions.

-You can also report bugs and/or make suggestions in the form of an Issue, but please check if what you're submitting isn't a duplicate.
+You can also report bugs and/or make suggestions in the form of a [New Issue](https://github.com/Zrips/CMILib/issues/new), but **please** check if what you're submitting isn't a duplicate within the [Issues Tab](https://github.com/Zrips/CMILib/issues) or hasn't been already addressed in a [Pull Request](https://github.com/Zrips/CMILib/pulls).